-What works for your child is what makes the choice right.
-TM
+What works for your child is what makes the choice right.” ™

 Welcome to Idaho Hands and Voices!

-We are are non-profit, parent-led organization that supports families with children who are Deaf or Hard of Hearing (DHH).
+We are a non-profit, parent-led organization that supports families with children who are Deaf or Hard of Hearing (DHH).
 Our sole purpose is to support and encourage families without bias around communication modes, use of assistive technology, or educational environment.
-Our community is made up of parents and families of children with hearing loss, DHH adults, and field related professionals (doctors, audiologists, educators, interpreters, etc.).
-Hands and Voices is an international grassroots organization that was started in Colorado, with chapters in most states and Canada.
+Our community is made up of parents and families of children with hearing loss, D/HH adults, and field related professionals (doctors, audiologists, educators, interpreters, etc.).

 Did you know?